 What You Can Do to Make Your Liver Happy

 If you don’t have cirrhosis, or any liver damage, great!
 Keep reading and learn how to keep your liver healthy.

 If you are suffering from liver damage that may lead to cirrhosis, or if you have cirrhosis, these are steps you need to take immediately to give your liver a fighting chance.

 Athletes know that you can’t out-train sloppy eating habits.
 Bodybuilders know that abdominal muscles (“abs”) are made in the kitchen.
-Dieters know the price that is paid for excessive cheating.
+Dieters understand the price that is paid for excessive cheating.